Skip to content

 RemoveType

 When you remove a type from your schema, newer schema versions will no longer see this type.
-In other words, the items or fields that reference the removed type are still accessible for older versions of the schema but newer versions of the schema cannot.
+The items or fields that reference the removed type are still accessible for older versions of the schema but newer versions of the schema cannot interact with them.

 m.removeType("ExistingType");